National Geological Screening for a GDF - Pennines region

 The screening report hosted on this site is a technical exercise across England, Wales and Northern Ireland.
 No specific location in England, Wales or Northern Ireland has been identified as a potential GDF site.
 Any future decision on geological disposal would be subject to community agreement and planning and environmental consents.

-Rock can be seen at the surface over much of the subregion, such as the Peak District, and in man-made excavations such as quarries or road cuttings.
-Combined with numerous deep boreholes and geophysical investigations in the coalfield areas, this gives us an understanding of the rocks present and their distribution.
+Rock cannot generally be seen at the surface in this subregion, except in man-made excavations such as quarries or road cuttings.
+However, numerous deep deep boreholes and geophysical investigations give us an understanding of the rocks present and their distribution.

-Our work has identified no rocks in which it is likely that a GDF could be sited under most of the subregion however, there are clay-rich rock layers in a small area to the north-east of Nottingham in which it may be possible to site a GDF.
+There are clay-rich rock layers, in which we may be able to site a GDF, under most of the sub-region.
+There are also layers of rock salt between Southport and Lancaster and off the coast of much of the sub-region, in which we may be able to site a facility.
 We would need to do more work to find out whether these rocks have suitable properties and thicknesses.

-Some of the subregion has been mined for coal and metal resources to depths below 100m, such as the Lancashire and East Pennine Coalfields, and there are also known oil and gas resources, such as around Chesterfield and to the south of Retford.
+Some of the subregion has been mined for coal to depths below 100m, around Warrington and west of Ellesmere Port and there are also known oil and gas resources off the coast from Southport, east of Blackpool and near Warrington.
 In these areas the mining and drilling is likely to have affected the way in which water moves through the rock.
 Also possible exploration in the future in these areas means that it is more likely that future generations may disturb a facility.

-The western and eastern parts of the subregion have Petroleum Exploration & Development Licences to allow companies to explore for oil and gas.
-This exploration is currently at an early stage and it is not known whether the oil or gas in these licence areas will be exploited.
+Much of the onshore and parts of this subregion off the coast have Petroleum Exploration & Development Licences to allow companies to explore for oil and gas.
+This exploration is currently at an early stage and it is not known whether oil or gas in these licence areas will be exploited.
 RWM will continue to monitor how this exploration programme progresses.

-Parts of this area, around Burnley and Doncaster in particular, are Coal Authority Licence Areas allowing companies to explore for coal.
+Parts of this area, off the coast around Liverpool, are Coal Authority Licence Areas allowing companies to explore for coal.
 It is not known whether coal in these licence areas will be exploited.
 RWM will also continue to monitor how this exploration programme progresses.

 For further information, read the report below.

-We have also produced a summary of the geological attributes of the Pennines and adjacent areas Region.
+We have produced a summary of the geological attributes of the Pennines and adjacent areas Region.